 At the end of the day things were generally a win-win.
 Dad and son bonding; mama wore a bra and got a paycheque; and, health hazards were stopped in their tracks!
 Me!
 Saving the town!
 I was a hero! (not, so much that last part).

 Gradually the newness began to wear off as we realized this gig was just more to toss into the growing family calendar.
-I had to laugh when my husband pointed out that he could work overtime and make more money than his civil servant wife.
+I had to laugh when my husband pointed out that he could work overtime and triple the money than his civil servant wife.
 I wondered how far I could stretch my maternity wardrobe to remain work appropriate.
-So, after six months of juggling our schedules and meeting the demands of wife, mother and employee I and went on maternity leave and had Lenayah.
+So, after six months of juggling our schedules and meeting the demands of wife, pregnant lady, mother and employee – I went on maternity leave and had my second, Lenayah.

 |Levi seeing me off to work on my first day|

 I planned to come back after six months, but that didn’t happen.
 I knew that going back to work even after the full year wasn’t really what I wanted and smiled when my husband said he was hoping I would say that.
 So, at ten months I gave my official notice.